Ali-Oliaee/movie-app/README.md

 npm react-native run-ios
 ```

-:o: or you can simply download the apk from my [portfolio](https://ali-oliaee.ir/)
+:calling: or you can simply download the apk from Release section